-"WE CALL ourselves the mobile unit of the Civic Association," a member of the Hanover Park Civic Youth needs of young people and to lation - in fact it was started iation was leanthed, about two months ago.
-It has nearly 100 members "We see ourselves as workine under the Civic Assoc raising money or any other activity that needs a lot of manpower. like the distri button of newsletters and notices, which we help to draw up," said a member.
-The Youth Wing also alternates with the Civic Association in providing entertainment for the pensioners every month, A number of groups have weekly social programmes the group present a programme.
+"WE CALL ourselves the nobile unit of the Civic Association," a member of the Hanover Fark Ciric Youth Wing to cater for the social needs of young people and to strengthen the Civic Association - in fact it was started soon after the Ciric Assoc inties, was breached, about "We see consider as working under the Civic Associ letion, so some of our actividraw up," said a member.
+It has nearly 100 members The Youth Wing also alternates with the Civic Association in providing sinners every month.
+A norsher of groups have been formed to arrange weekly social programmes.